BPM Systems

 There’s often some confusion, even apprehension, within organisations when asked about top management commitment in the context of one of the ISO management system standards.

-Who is Top Management?
+Who Is Top Management?

 Top Management Definition